 Accessibility goes far beyond wheelchair ramps and health care.
 Ultimately, it is about democracy, human rights and attitudes.
 Everyone should be able to participate in society on equal terms.
 To live with dignity, regardless of disability, is a human right according to the United Nations Convention on the Rights of Persons with Disabilities.
-The Swedish government’s 2011–2016 disability policy strategy calls for disability issues to permeate all community sectors and all planning at national, regional and local levels.
+The Swedish government’s present a new disability policy in May 2017 which calls for disability issues to permeate all community sectors and all planning at national, regional and local levels.

 AccessAbility – beyond physical environments is a photo exhibition based on 14 individuals that were photographed and interviewed in Sweden during 2014.
 The exhibition show their experiences and perspectives on life with a disability in Sweden.
 The Swedish stories can be complemented by local experiences.
 The exhibition has been shown in countless places in 19 countries since November 2015.
 The local embassies have in collaboration with local disability organizations added local photos of people with disability by local professional photographer.
 Today we have a treasure with about 250 photos from all over the world.
 We are planning to show all the photos in a common exhibition.